 There are many different kinds of pollinators and the vast majority of them are insects.
 Most plants rely on pollinators to move pollen from one flower to another to create seeds.
 The seeds grow into new plants that are used by other animals for food and homes.
-People use the plants for medicine, clothing, and much of the food we eat.
+People use the plants for medicine, clothing, and food.

 As suburban lawns and houses take up more and more habitat, there are fewer resources for these important pollinators to sustain themselves during the seasons they are not pollinating our crops.
-Luckily, it is easy to create a garden that provides them with the nectar they need, and is also beautiful enough to be your front yard.
-Below are the steps to help you design your own.
+Luckily, it’s easy to create a garden that provides them with the nectar they need that’s also beautiful enough to be your front yard.
+Here’s how to design your own.

 Step 1: Identify a spot

 The more sun the area gets the better.
 Even a small space helps!

 Keep a few things in mind when choosing plants for pollinators.
 What season will the flowers bloom?
 Try to include a selection of plants so that something will be blooming in each season.
 What shape will the flowers be?
 Flower shape affects which pollinators visit.
 Butterflies prefer flat flowers, hummingbirds visit tubular flowers, and bees are most attracted to clustered flowers.
 Generally, hybridized flowers do not have as much nectar as heirloom or native plants.
 Dense gardens with diverse flower types are most attractive to pollinators.
 Hungry caterpillars need food too!
 If you want to attract specific butterflies, plant some of the plants that their caterpillars eat – like milkweed for Monarch butterflies.

 Step 3: Arrange and plant!

 A little extra water at this time will help your plants get established.

 Watch hummingbirds hover near you and see butterflies alight on flowers you grew yourself.
 Consider registering your pollinator garden with the Million Pollinator Garden Challenge.